varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^bernstein25]: [Jeremy Bernstein 2025](https://thinkingmachines.ai/blog/modular-manifolds/) *Modular Manifolds*

-To the best of my knowledge, there is no argument that Muon solves (1)—e.g. that orthogonalization corrects for noise in the gradient estimation.
-To account for this, we want to estimate the noise along each spectral direction and correct for it.
-After orthogonalization, the columns of the update matrix correspond to the spectral directions, so we can estimate spectral variance by calculating column-wise RMS.
-For this reason, variance adaptation methods for Muon only require variance estimates along a single dimension[^frans].
+On the other hand, Muon does not solve for (1)—e.g. it does not estimate the sampling error at a granular level.
+In fact, this turns out to be very easy to add to Muon.
+After orthogonalization, the columns of the update matrix correspond to "spectral directions".
+These correspond to orthogonal directions in parameter space, and may have distinct signal-to-noise ratios from each other.
+To account for this error, we can track the norm of each column as a proxy for spectral variance.
+Dividing by this gives each spectral direction a variance-adaptive learning rate:

 ```python {5-6}
 def adaptive_muon_update(grad, momentum1, momentum2, beta1, beta2):